nicarq/sovereign-sdk/crates/adapters/celestia/README.md

 ### The DaService Trait

 The `DaService` trait is slightly more complicated than the `DaVerifier`.
-Thankfully, it exists entirely outside of the rollup's state machine - so it never has to be proven in zk.
+Thankfully, it exists entirely outside of the rollup's state machine - so it never has to be proven in ZK context.
 This means that its performance is less critical, and that upgrading it in response to a vulnerability is much easier.

 The job of the `DaService` is to allow the Sovereign SDK's node software to communicate with a DA layer.
 It has two related